-The following is a a guide for Vanilla with our free Wordpress plugin
+This is a guide for Vanilla with our free Wordpress plugin.

-First, you’ll need the Vanilla Forums plugin for WordPress.
-And guess what, it’s free!
+First, you’ll need the free Vanilla Forums plugin for WordPress.

 After downloading the plugin, installation is easy.
-Just follow these two simple steps:
+Just follow these steps:

 - Upload the vanilla-forums folder to /wp-content/plugins/

-Once it’s installed, the following option will be added to your WordPress admin menu:
+After the installation, the Vanilla Forum option will be in your WordPress admin menu:

 Setting up your WordPress plugin